Your Guide to Employer Branding: How to Attract and Retain Top Tech Talent!

 After conducting your employer brand audit, you should begin developing and defining foundational assets that will help shape your brand.
 Assets like your mission statement, organizational values, and target corporate culture.
 Once defined, these assets can be used to re-model your existing employer brand into your desired one.

 For an employer brand to be successful, it must resonate with its target audience.
-Understanding the type of technologists you want to hire will help you craft messages and initiatives that appeal to and resonate with the prospective talent you would like to see at your company.
+Understanding the type of technologists you want to hire will help you craft messages and initiatives that appeal to and resonate with job seekers you would like to see at your company.

 Deliver on Your Brand Promise

-After identifying the type of employer brand you would like to create and the technologists you want to attract, you must now deliver on your defined foundational assets (mission, vision, values, etc.,).
+After identifying the type of employer brand you would like to create and the technologists you want to attract, you must now deliver on your defined foundational assets.
 The key to success for employer brands is to deliver on these foundational assets at every touchpoint a candidate has with your brand.

 Similar to developing a customer journey, you should develop a candidate journey that outlines all the interactions a potential hire has with your brand before and after applying to an open position.
 Consider how each of these interactions currently supports or takes away from your foundational assets, and re-shape these touch-points as required.